EASS-HIT-PART-A-2024-CLASS-VI/MichelleCain_FoodOrdering/README.md

-# 🥡 Food Ordering System - Backend
+# 🍔 Food Ordering System

-This repository contains the backend for a **Food Ordering System** built using **FastAPI**.
-It enables users to place food orders, manage menu items, and handle related functionalities efficiently, all while adhering to **SOLID principles** for clean and modular design.
+This repository contains the code for a Food Ordering System that allows users to order food online, manage menu items, and handle food orders efficiently.
+The backend is built using FastAPI and follows SOLID principles for clean and modular design.

 ---

 ## 🚀 Features

+Currently Available:
+Backend:
-- **🛒 Food Order Management**: Create and manage food items seamlessly.
+🛒 Order Management: Create, view, and manage food orders.
-- **📋 Menu Management**: Add, update, and delete menu items with ease.
+📋 Menu Management: Add, update, and delete menu items.
-- **🧪 Test Integration**: Comprehensive tests to ensure application robustness.
+🧪 Testing: Unit and integration tests to ensure the backend works as expected.
-- **🐳 Docker Support**: Ready for containerization for hassle-free deployment and scaling.
+🐋 Docker Support: Ready for containerization with Docker for easy deployment.
+To Be Continued (Frontend & More):
+Frontend:
+🌐 User Interface: A clean and responsive web interface for placing orders and managing the menu.
+🖱️ User Authentication: Secure login and registration features.
+🍽️ Order Placement: Users can browse the menu, select items, and place orders.
+📦 Order Tracking: A system to track the status of placed orders in real-time.
+💬 User Feedback: Allow users to leave reviews and ratings for the menu items.

 ---

 ## 🛠️ Technologies Used

+Backend:
-- **🌐 FastAPI**: Modern, high-performance web framework for APIs.
+🌐 FastAPI: Modern, high-performance web framework for APIs.
-- **⚡ Uvicorn**: Blazing-fast ASGI server for serving the app.
+⚡ Uvicorn: Blazing-fast ASGI server for serving the app.
-- **✅ Pydantic**: Simplifies data validation and settings management.
+✅ Pydantic: Simplifies data validation and settings management.
-- **🐋 Docker**: Containerization for portability and scalability.
+🐋 Docker: Containerization for portability and scalability.
-- **🧪 pytest**: Unit and integration testing framework.
+🧪 pytest: Unit and integration testing framework.
+Frontend (To Be Continued):
+React: JavaScript library for building user interfaces.
+Redux: State management for frontend applications.
+Axios: Promise-based HTTP client for making API requests

 ---